kevinpschaaf/enyo-wiki/Bootplate.md

 For the purposes of this article, let's assume that you've completed all of your work on the HelloWorld app, and turn our attention to the deployment process.

 ## Preparing for Deployment

-By following the structure established by the bootplate template, you set yourself up for a relatively pain-free experience when it comes time to prepare your finished app for
+By following the structure established by the Bootplate template, you set yourself up for a relatively pain-free experience when it comes time to prepare your finished app for
 deployment: